OPEN MIC CAMPAIGNS

 Microsoft shareholders were the first to consider the resolution, and over 21% voted in favor.
 Responsible Investor, a leading industry trade publication, called it an "impressive" result for a first-time proposal, showing that AI-generated misinformation is a key issue for shareholders.

-In spring 2024, we seek to build on that positive result at the meetings of Meta (May) and Alphabet (June) through an advocacy campaign targeting shareholders, asset managers and proxy advisors that includes voices from global civil society.
-The campaign also highlights thought leadership in the form of op-eds, as well as a strong media component.
+In spring 2024, we continued to build on that positive result at the meetings of Meta (May) and Alphabet (June) through an advocacy campaign targeting shareholders, asset managers and proxy advisors that includes voices from global civil society.
+Due to multi-class share structures at both companies that concentrate voting power with company insiders, neither of the proposals officially passed.
+However, strong support among independent shareholders (53.6% at Meta and 45.7% at Alphabet) suggests that these issues are a high priority for investors.

 POLICY ENGAGEMENT WITH GOVERNMENT AGENCIES